 (2) A request for appeal shall include a concise statement of the grounds on which the appeal is based.

 (3) A copy of a request for appeal shall be served by the Tribunal on each other party within ten days after filing the request.

 - SOR/2017-202, s.
 10

 19 Where a request for appeal has been filed with the Tribunal, the Tribunal shall serve on the parties to the appeal

 (a) a notice of the date, time and place of the hearing of the appeal; and

-(b) a copy of the record referred to in subsection 37(8) of the Act, respecting the proceedings to which the appeal relates.
+(b) a copy of the record referred to in section 20 of the Act, respecting the matters to which the appeal relates.

 (2) For the purpose of calculating the period within which a party may appeal a determination, the determination is deemed to be made on the day on which it is served on the party.

-(3) The Tribunal shall serve on each party a copy of a determination forthwith after the determination has been rendered.
+(3) The Tribunal shall serve on each party a copy of the determination or decision immediately after it has been rendered.